ArtHitParade

 The Chippendale style succeeds the Queen Anne.
 John Goddard is probably the first to make the desk-and-bookcase which is an adaptation of the Block and Shell to the Chippendale.
 These pieces of furniture are not signed and very difficult to attribute to one or another master in that family.
 Nine examples in the six-shell design have survived, all of them in mahogany.

 The Brown brothers were wealthy merchants and statesmen of Providence RI, involved in slave trade and smuggling.
 A Newport-style desk-and-bookcase that belonged to John Brown, 272 × 113 × 64 cm, is kept at Yale University.
 The piece that belonged to Nicholas Brown, 287 × 108 × 64 cm, is very similar.
-It had remained in the direct descent of its first owner and was sold for $ 12M including premium by Christie's on June 3, 1989.
+It had remained in the direct descent of its first owner and was sold for $ 12M by Christie's on June 3, 1989.

 For the attribution of these two pieces of furniture, it was noticed that Daniel Spencer, a nephew of John Goddard, had left Newport and established a workshop for the making of cabinets and chairs in Providence in 1772.
 The terminus ante quem is his imprisonment for debt in 1785.
 He ended his career in Kentucky.